Third-Party Insurance Plan

 Third-party insurance is an insurance policy purchased for protection against the claims of another.
 This is the minimum and compulsory cover that you need to take as per the motor law in India.
 Third-party offers coverage against claims of damages and losses incurred by a driver who is not the insured, the principal, and is therefore not covered under the insurance policy.
 This policy covers the liability arising out of an injury, damage or death of the third party, where the insured vehicle is at fault.
 The Third Party insurance prices of third party Third Party insurance are quite affordable, and Under this policy, the prime beneficiary of the policy is neither the original insured nor the insurance company, but a pretentious third party.

-What are the Benefits of Third-Party Insurance?
+Benefits of Third-Party Insurance?

 Though experts usually recommend the comprehensive insurance policy for bikes, the third party liability insurance cover has its benefits.

 - This policy provides protection against death or injury to third person in case of an accident involving your bike.

 - Buying a third party insurance cover is very easy because it does not require much documentation.
 The main reason is that this policy does not cover losses (damage or theft) to your insured vehicle.